-- .1 All water mains to be installed at a consistent grade to avoid localized high points in the same trench as the gravity Wastewater and Stormwater Systems.
+- .1 Install water mains at a consistent grade to avoid localized high points in the same trench as the gravity Wastewater and Stormwater Systems.
 The location of the water mains and service connections relative to Wastewater and Stormwater Systems are to meet the minimum requirements of NSE.
-The water main is to maintain a minimum 500 mm horizontal and a 300 mm vertical separation in common trench conditions from the Wastewater and Stormwater Systems.
-If this separation cannot be achieved, the water main is to be installed in a separate trench with a minimum 3.0 metres separation from the Wastewater and Stormwater Systems. - .2 Water mains are to maintain a minimum horizontal separation from manholes of 500 mm.
-Insulation is to be installed on manholes to protect the water main from freezing temperatures for horizontal separations up to 1.2 metres from manholes. - .3 When it is not possible to obtain proper horizontal and vertical separation as stipulated, the Wastewater and Stormwater Systems are to be designed and constructed equal to water main and be pressure-tested to assure water tightness. - .4 Whenever Wastewater and Stormwater Systems must cross under water mains, a separation of at least 450 mm must be maintained between the top of the Wastewater and Stormwater Systems and the bottom of the water main.
+Install water mains at least 3.0 metres horizontally from any existing or proposed Wastewater or Stormwater System.
+If this separation cannot be achieved, water mains are permitted to be installed closer to gravity Wastewater or Stormwater System, provided that: - The water main is installed in a separate trench; or - Installed on an undisturbed earth shelf located on one side of the Wastewater or Stormwater Systems and maintains a minimum 500 mm horizontal and a 300 mm vertical separation. - .2 Water mains are to maintain a minimum horizontal separation from manholes of 500 mm.
+Insulation is to be installed on manholes to protect the water main from freezing temperatures for horizontal separations up to 1.2 metres from manholes. - .3 Whenever Wastewater and Stormwater Systems must cross under water mains, a separation of at least 450 mm must be maintained between the top of the Wastewater and Stormwater Systems and the bottom of the water main.
 When the elevation of the Wastewater and Stormwater Systems cannot be varied to meet this requirement, the water main is to be relocated to provide this separation.
-Indicate catch basin lead inverts on the drawings to facilitate checking of clearances. - .5 Where possible the water mains are to be installed in a straight line within the travelled way portion of the street right of way and a minimum of 1.5 metres from the face of the curb.
+Indicate catch basin lead inverts on the drawings to facilitate checking of clearances. - .4 When it is not possible to obtain proper horizontal and vertical separation as stipulated, the Wastewater and Stormwater Systems are to be water class and pressure tested to 1000 kPa (145 Psi) for water tightness. - .5 Where possible the water mains are to be installed in a straight line within the travelled way portion of the street right of way and a minimum of 1.5 metres from the face of the curb.
 On existing streets without curb and gutter the water main may be installed within the gravel shoulder area.
 Changes in alignment may be accomplished by the use of premanufactured bends.
 Minor curvature of pipe along its length or at joints may be permitted under certain site conditions at the discretion of the Engineer.